What Is Debtor-Creditor Law?

 Are there ways for a debtor to prevent a creditor from taking their property?
 Yes, there are a couple of legal options you could pursue and an illegal action to beware.

-• Claim Property as Exempt.
+• Claim property as exempt.
 Another option is to claim eligible property as exempt from the creditor’s collection.
 Exemptions depend on your state laws but could include your clothing or personal effects, furniture, cars, or house.
 It’s important to note that if you are still making mortgage payments on your house, your creditor has a lien securing the house against what you owe.
 In this case, your house could be foreclosed or repossessed if you fall behind on payments or default.

 What about the illegal action to avoid?
 It’s called fraudulent conveyance.
-The Uniform Fraudulent Transfer Act (UFTA) is a model code enacted in 45 states and the District of Columbia.
-The UFTA makes transferring assets to a third party to prevent a creditor from seizing the assets a fraudulent act.
-So, you cannot transfer ownership of your assets to someone else to hide them from your creditor.
-Doing so would constitute fraud and put you in a worse situation than you were in initially.
+The Uniform Fraudulent Transfer Act (UFTA) is a model code that prohibits the transfer of assets to a third party in order to prevent a creditor from seizing the assets.

 What Does a Debtor-Creditor Attorney Do?